oggeh-dev/web-component/README.md

 ## Getting Started

-1. First, you need to configure your App API Key at the `<head>` tag:
+1. First, you need to configure your App API Key at the end of the `<head>` tag:
 ```html
 <script>
   window.oggeh = window.oggeh || {